Sign in to track your reading

 Preparation for today’s experience…

-Today we will practice Visio Divina with a painting of early Christian martyrs.
+In this session, we will practice Visio Divina with a painting of early Christian martyrs.
 We will also read accounts of one martyr’s experience just before her death.
 Please note that this image and account may be a bit graphic.

 Begin in silence…